Upperlands railway station

 Upperlands railway station was on the Derry Central Railway which ran from Magherafelt to Macfin Junction in Northern Ireland.
 The station served Upperlands.

 History

 The station was opened by the Derry Central Railway on 18 December 1880.
 It was taken over by the Northern Counties Committee in September 1901.

-The station closed to passengers on 28 August 1950.
+The station closed to passengers on 28 August 1950 when the Ulster Transport Authority closed the line to passenger traffic and then closed completely on 1 October 1959.